mate-academy/layout_moyo-header/readme.md

 - Links in `nav` should have clickable area above and below the text
 - Uppercase letters for `nav__list` are made with styles, not hardcoded into html (you should have usual text with first uppercase letter in html)
 - Don't set height for `header` explicitly.
-Let the content (links) dictate it.
+Let the navent (links) dictate it.
 - Logo should also be a link to the main page of the website (#home).
 But it should not be part of `nav`.